-A brief history of the relationship between Scotland and England, after the Romans decided they would build a wall to keep out the marauding Pictish tribes: Scottish border raids of rape and pillage in England continued until the Scots were comprehensively splatted by Longshanks, styled “Hammer of The Scots”.
+A brief history of the relationship between Scotland and England, after the Romans decided they would build a wall to keep out the marauding Pictish tribes: Scottish border raids of rape and pillage in England continued until the Scots were comprehensively splatted by Longshanks, who they had foolishly invited to Scotland in order to help them choose a new king, after their last one rode his horse off a cliff while in a drunken urge to get to his new young French wife.
+The Scots could have guessed that this might be a bad idea, considering Edward Longshanks was styled “Hammer of The Scots”.
 The Scots then formed what they call “The Auld Alliance” – an agreement with the French to constantly harass and attack the English.

 On the death of Elizabeth lst, by accident of birth the Scottish king became King of England.
 James lst of England (6th of Scotland) was so hated, that he had to wear padded clothing to avoid being stabbed.
 Fond of molesting page boys, he threatened the families of handsome male courtiers with death unless they granted him sexual favours.
 Even by the standards of the day, he stunk like a dead badger, as he was afraid of warm water, and was noted never to wash his hands, which were encrusted with dirt.
 It was under his rule that the Gunpowder Plot took place.

 His son was so despotic and insanely privileged that he drove England to civil war and the formation of a republic.
 His supporters then raised Catholic armies in Ireland, prompting Cromwell to rampage there to prevent invasion, a pre-emptive defence of the realm for which the English are blamed.
 The English are also exclusively blamed for the formation of the British Empire, even though that began in earnest after the union of Scotland and England, and Scots were very prominent in all aspects of it.